welsaid/Coffee-Shop-Sales-Analysis/README.md

 ### Data Sources

-The primary dataset used for this analysis is the "coffe_shop_sales.xlsx" file, containing detailed information about each sale made by the company.
+The primary dataset used for this analysis is the "coffee_shop_sales.xlsx" file, containing detailed information about each sale made by the company.

 ### Tools Used